bakery/blog/_posts/2014-09-15-meteor-spotting-building-a-chrome-extension-using-meteor.md

 ### Content scripts

 Chrome lets you inject scripts and styles into web pages.
-You configure this in within the content_scripts section of the manifest file for your extension (manifest.json).
+You configure this in the content_scripts section of the manifest file for your extension (manifest.json).
 Here's what it looks like for Meteor Spotting:

 <script src="https://gist.github.com/callmephilip/4ee68a3968460dc16c53.js"></script>